 Claimed Peak Demand Savings

-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Measure Life and Lifetime Savings

 Estimated Useful Life is 15 years for cool roofs, as discussed in PUCT Docket Nos.
 36779 and 41070.
 The DEER 2014 update also provides a 15-year life for cool roofs (EUL ID—BldgEnv-CoolRoof).